dyhes/zulip/docs/translating/polish.md

 Some terms are very tricky to translate, so be sure to communicate with other Polish speakers in the community.
-It's all about making Zulip friendly and usable.
+It's all about making Aloha friendly and usable.

-## Special terms used in Zulip
+## Special terms used in Aloha

-**alert word**: powiadomienie, "ostrzeżenie" could mean something negative and alert words in Zulip are used to help users find relevant content
+**alert word**: powiadomienie, "ostrzeżenie" could mean something negative and alert words in Aloha are used to help users find relevant content

 example:

-You can set your own alert words for Zulip messages.
+You can set your own alert words for Aloha messages.

-> Możesz ustawić powiadomienia dla wybranych fraz w Zulipie.
+> Możesz ustawić powiadomienia dla wybranych fraz w Alohaie.

 **All messages**: wszystkie wiadomości